“Whenever something is wrong, something is too big.”

-The “small is beautiful” movement can be traced to E. F. Schumacher, who in the 1950s warned the Federation of British Industry that “the first signs of a world oil famine” were “visible” (quoted in Bradley 2009, p.
+The “small is beautiful” movement can be traced to E. F. Schumacher, who in the 1950s warned the Federation of British Industry that “the first signs of a world oil famine” were “visible” (Bradley 2009, p.
 227).
-The “voice in the wilderness” (quoted in Bradley 2009, p.
+The “voice in the wilderness” (Bradley 2009, p.
 227) came of age with his 1973 book, Small is Beautiful, a bestseller on both sides of the Atlantic.

 Soon, he found himself in the company of Queen Elizabeth and Royal Dutch Shell at home, and California Governor Jerry Brown and President Jimmy Carter abroad.
 During the energy crises, he became a hero of thousands of newly minted neo-Malthusians as the new guru of less-is-more (Bradley, 2009, p.
 228).

 Schumacher’s Malthusianism became spiritual when he left atheism for Zen Buddhism.
 A Buddhist economy, he said, would make “the distinction between ‘renewable’ and ‘non-renewable’ resources.”
 Affluence and materialism were bad.
 “Modern man has built a system of production that ravishes nature and a type of society that mutilates man,” he wrote (Bradley, 2009, p.
 227).

 Crossing the ideas of other market critics such as John Kenneth Galbraith, Paul Ehrlich, and Amory Lovins, Schumacher sought to replace “the philosophy of materialism” with a “magnanimous kind of prudence,” leading to “justice, fortitude, and temperantia, which means knowing when enough is enough” (Bradley, 2009, pp. 227–28).